jinzi9800/vimrc/README.md

 ## it the orignal COPY up above, below it is my own stuff.
 Thank for the oringal code, it so great for human being!
-* add dockerfile.vim at ~/.vim/my_plugins/Dockerfile.vim
+* add dockerfile.vim at ~/.vim/my_plugins/Dockerfile.vim.
+* put the tree right & let every doc could be seen.
+* change the colorscheme with monokai.vim.